Friends of Ottawa National Wildlife Refuge

 A paper published in Science by Rosenberg et al in 2019 brought to attention an alarming decline in North American bird number, estimating that nearly 3 billion adult breeding birds have been lost since 1970.
 These findings were a call to action for the U.S. Fish and Wildlife Service and the Region 3 Migratory Bird Program proposed a challenge for FWS facilities to come up with a plan to make their facilities more bird friendly.

-2021 intern Jessica Duez took this project on!
+Visitor Services intern Jessica Duez took this project on in 2021!
 She was involved with researching potential actions, proposing the plans for the Ottawa National Wildlife Refuge facilities, determining the budget for the project and bringing the plans to life.
 She is proud to have been part of this project to save birds.

 The Ottawa National Wildlife Refuge Bird Friendly Facility Project was sponsored in part by the Friends of Ottawa National Wildlife Refuge.
 It involved installing one-way film on windows, constructing and hanging zen curtains on other buildings including the Wildlife Window and the Refuge Ranger Station.